 Key 4: Leave Yourself an Out

 "Leave Yourself an Out" refers to maintaining a safe distance from other vehicles and always having an escape route in mind.
+This principle is essential for defensive driving in heavy traffic.

 Drivers should avoid tailgating or getting boxed between vehicles, as these situations reduce the ability to make quick, evasive maneuvers if something goes wrong.